How we grade.

 Final composite scores are curved across the full cohort of 50 governors so the leaderboard spreads cleanly from A to F instead of bunching at B and C. The curve centers the cohort at a B-/C+ and stretches the distribution so the best and worst performers are clearly distinguishable.
 Category sub-scores on each governor's profile remain uncurved — they reflect raw performance against benchmarks.

-Metrics in v1
+Metrics

 Economy